mrpaulishaili/calculator-app/README.md

 - CSS is compiled from SCSS and not written directly as a CSS file.
 This saved time and increases strength in understanding how SCSS compiling works and setting up the code extension for the output directory.

+- Delete button returns 0 to be displayed if it is the last item deleted.

+- If initial value is 0 the delete button does not need to run.

 ```json
 {
   "liveSassCompile.settings.formats": [